mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 ## Good: No Warp Divergence

 Imagine a 3 legged race, the kind where two people tie one of their legs to each other.
 Now imagine such a race with 32 people tie to each other.
 That is how GPU programming is like.
-You have 32 threasd bundled in warps, and if one thread wants to go down one branch and the other another, you get what is called warp divergence.
+You have 32 threads bundled in warps, and if one thread wants to go down one branch and the other another, you get what is called warp divergence.
 This kills performance.

 UPMEM's DPUs don't have such problems.
 Their DPUs are independent and so are their tasklets.
 Meaning you can program them much like regular CPUs without worrying what the rest of the threads are doing.
 They aren't joined at the foreleg and don't have to race in lockstep.